abak-press/findit/README.md

 # Findit

 Tried of writhing fat controllers?
 But you must do all these queries..
-There is a solution, you separate Finder class.
+There is a solution, move all this stuff to Finder class.

 Itstead of writing